AKKamath/NS3-SFQ-Implementation/README.md

 allotment for the selected queue and returns the packet as the result of the dequeue operation.

-* class :cpp:class:`SfqFlow`: This class implements a flow queue, by keeping its current status (an empty slot, or in use) and its current allotment.
+* class `SfqFlow`: This class implements a flow queue, by keeping its current status (an empty slot, or in use) and its current allotment.

 In Linux, by default, packet classification is done by hashing (using a